The Masterplan

 “The great variety of possible building scales, heightened architectural potential, and interplay between landscape elements produces a really dynamic and exciting built environment.”

-After Knight Dragon took full ownership of the site in late 2013, the company committed to playing the long game —this is a 25-year development — and the Peninsula is set to witness the biggest change to its landscape since the Dutch originally drained the region to use as farmland and meadows.
-A vibrant mixed-use pedestrianised district in the heart of the Peninsula is also home to Ravensbourne College students and acts as the gateway to The Tide, a riverside linear park.
+After Knight Dragon took full ownership of the site in late 2013, the company committed to playing the long game —the Greenwich Peninsula redevelopment is a 30 year development — and the Peninsula is set to witness the biggest change to its landscape since the Dutch originally drained the region to use as farmland and meadows.